 ———, 2010: Investigations into the improvement of automated precipitation type observations at KNMI (M. de Haij and W. Wauben).
 Paper presented at the WMO Technical Conference on Meteorological and Environmental Instruments and Methods of Observation (TECO-2010).
 Instruments and Observing Methods Report No. 104 (WMO/TD-No. 1546).
 Geneva.

 ———, 2011: Manual on Codes (WMO-No. 306), Volume I. Geneva.

+———, 2016: Field evaluation of sensors for precipitation type discrimination (W. Wauben, T. Mathijssen and C. Oudshoorn ).
+Paper presented at the WMO Technical Conference on Meteorological and Environmental Instruments and Methods of Observation (TECO-2016).
+Instruments and Observing Methods Report No. 125.
+Geneva.

+———, 2017: International Cloud Atlas: Manual on the Observation of Clouds and Other Meteors (WMO-No. 407).
+Geneva.